pokwo7/middleware-scripts-1/README.md

-Test the webhook to automate build on jenkins
+Test the webhook to automate build on jenkins.